Funding opportunity

 Who can apply

-HEP partners must be located within a self-defined contiguous geography that can be evidenced, and such will form the basis of the core of the university-centred commercialisation ecosystem, which is the focus of the bid.
+HEP partners must be located within a self-defined contiguous geography that can be evidenced.
+It must form the basis of the core of the university-centred commercialisation ecosystem, which is the focus of the bid.

 The chosen geographic footprint should be evidenced as follows: